TheOfficialFloW/VitaShell/README.md

 * sakya for Lightmp3
 * Everybody who contributed on vitasdk

+### Changelog 1.72 ###
+- Fixed pfs mounting bug where you could not export files from specific folders.

 ### Changelog 1.71 ###
 - Fixed pvsd usb device mounting.
 - Fixed bug where uma0: options were grayed out on non PS TV models.